TUDelft-CS4110/2016-sre-crew/Report.md

   ````java
   if ( !(MyRouter == null) && MyRouter.registered)
   ````
-  However, the second condition was also evaluated even though the `MyRouter` variable was null.
+  However, the MyRouter class is initialized but the specific object variable `registered` is null.
 This caused the application to crash.

 2. The second weak point that was discovered with the fuzzing tool was a set of actions that ignored some UI elements that are preventing actual users from performing actions.
 While the application is retrieving from the server the list of users there is a `ProgessDialog` ([Figure 4](#Figure_4)) to prevent the user from clicking something.
 Normally users do not ignore this message but the fuzzing tool kept emulating actions.
 When a click on the `See Relays` button was emulated but the server had not responded yet with the actual list this caused a `null` reference and crashed the application.
 In the following picture we can see the `ProgressDialog` and the `See Relays` button in the background.